 If you’ve taken even a slightly longer glance at your thermostat, you may have noticed it has a couple of extra heat settings: one called “auxiliary heat” and one called “emergency heat.”
 While most people know these two settings exist, few people actually know the difference between them.
 And that’s not necessarily a good thing.
 Both of these heat modes are designed to work in extremely cold temperatures, and choosing the wrong one could have potentially bad consequences for your heater and for your home in general.
-So on this blog, the experts at Parks Heating & Cooling take a look at both of them and explain the important differences between the two.
+So on this blog, the experts at Parks Heating, Cooling & Plumbing take a look at both of them and explain the important differences between the two.

 Auxiliary Heat vs. Emergency Heat

 Heat pump systems have two units - one outside the home and one inside the home.
 The unit outside your home is a heat pump and the unit inside the home is the auxiliary heating system.
 During freezing weather, the outdoor heat pump will be too cold to quickly heat your home, which is when the auxiliary heating system would kick on.
 Auxiliary heating turns on automatically to help heat your home more quickly if the temperature drops suddenly.
 The emergency heat setting has to be manually switched on and should only be used in temperatures below 30 degrees.
 When turned on, the heat pump shuts off entirely, allowing you to receive heat without damaging your outdoor heat pump system.
 This should only be run when absolutely necessary to avoid damage to your central heating system.

 In order to further understand what these modes do, it’s important to know how a central heater works.
 Essentially, your central heater and air conditioner are the same system, only the direction of refrigerant flow is reversed to heat your home as opposed to cooling it.
 This way, your compressor creates heat by pressurizing your refrigerant before sending it into your home, and then your expansion chamber cools it again when it’s sent back outside.